SEKOIA-IO/documentation/docs/integration/categories/network_security/daspren_parad.md

 - **Vendor**: Daspren
 - **Plan**: Defend Prime
-- **Supported environment**: On Premise / SaaS
+- **Supported environment**: SaaS
-- **Version compatibility, if applicable**:
 - **Detection based on**: Telemetry
 - **Supported application or feature**: Parad is the data protection solution from Daspren.
 It monitors data activity and use AI to prevent data breaches coming from both the inside and the outside of your organization:
     - File created, opened, deleted, moved or modified,
     - Access rules breach attempts,
     - Malicious processes detected.

 !!!
 Warning
     This format is currently in beta.
 We highly value your feedback to improve its performance.

 ## High-Level Architecture Diagram